RanaUmarShakoor/game-recommendation-system/README.md

 ## Introduction

-The Game Recommendation System uses a content-based filtering approach to recommend games.
-It processes game metadata, extracts textual features, and calculates similarity scores to provide personalized suggestions.
+This project builds a Game Recommendation System using a content-based filtering approach.
+It leverages game metadata such as tags and genres to recommend games similar to a given game using text-based feature extraction and cosine similarity.

 ---

 ## Features

-- Content-based filtering using game metadata
+- Content-based filtering using game metadata (tags and genres)
 - Text feature extraction with `CountVectorizer`
 - Cosine similarity for game recommendations
-- Memory-efficient processing with sparse matrices
+- Memory-efficient processing using sparse matrices

 ---